Top 16 online proofing tools for faster feedback

 Look for tools that let you compare versions side-by-side.
 This makes it easy to check that all requested changes have been made correctly.
 Some tools offer overlay and pixel comparison modes to spot subtle differences.

-For context, in Filestage, you can compare the latest version of images, documents, and even videos.
+In Filestage, you can compare two versions of images, documents, and even videos.
 Changes are automatically highlighted to speed up reviews and save reviewers time.

 Compare two versions side-by-side with online proofing software